-This reflection was originally presented during the Class of 2021 Baccalaureate Mass
+This reflection was originally shared during the dedication of the Saint Peter statue at the Mass of the Holy Spirit

 Michael A. Gomez, Ed.D., ’91